owlbarn/tutorial/book/diffequation/README.md

 As we will show shortly, by varying the damping parameter, this group of equations can be either non-still or stiff.

-We provide both stiff (`Owl_Cvode_Stiff`) and non-still (`Owl_Cvode`) solver by interfacing to Sundials, and the `LSODA` solver of ODEPACK can automatically switch between stiff and non-stiff algorithms.
+We provide both stiff (`Owl_Cvode_Stiff`) and non-still (`Owl_Cvode`) solvers by interfacing to Sundials, and the `LSODA` solver of ODEPACK can automatically switch between stiff and non-stiff algorithms.
 We will try both in the example.

-Here we start with the basic function code that are shared by both cases.
+We start with the basic function definition code that are shared by both cases:

 ```
 open Owl